-(1) Based on 40% of the total diesel generation plant capacity when the two 550kW generators are on standby.
+(1) Based on 40% of the total diesel generation plant capacity when the 368kW generator is on standby.

 (2) Calculated on the three-phase, high-voltage side of the load.

 The above recommended maximum RGF capacities are based on the maximum demand load obtained from QEC demand current metering information.